Constants

 Constants are useful for situations where a routine needs to be easily altered.
 For example, a define could be used to specify the amount of time to run an alarm for once triggered.

-It is also possible to use defines to specify ports - thus defines can be used to aid in the creation of code that can easily be adapted to run on a different microcontroller with different ports.
+It is also possible to use defines to specify port.pin(s) - thus defines can be used to aid in the creation of code that can easily be adapted to run on a different microcontroller with different ports.

 GCBASIC makes considerable use of defines internally.
 For instance, the LCD code uses defines to set the ports that it must use to communicate with the LCD.